01 Mar 2017

 Stagecoach Manchester has become the first bus operator in the region to offer customers the option to pay for their travel via contactless payments.

 The launch of contactless payments (on 1st March 2017) is part of a £12m UK wide investment by Stagecoach into delivering contactless technology, which will help speed up boarding and mean customers don’t need to carry cash to travel.
-As well as paying via contactless credit and debit cards, customers can also use Apple Pay and Android Pay to buy their ticket from the driver.
+As well as paying via contactless credit and debit cards, customers can also use Apple Pay and Google Pay to buy their ticket from the driver.

 The introduction of contactless payments is the latest investment by the local bus operator to improve public transport for local people and means customers in Greater Manchester now have access to many of the same technology solutions as passengers in London, including mobile ticketing, real-time journey information and integrated smart ticketing.

 However, Stagecoach has called for urgent action by politicians to tackle traffic congestion, with the latest research showing that Manchester commuters spend an average of 40 hours each year stuck in traffic.*

 Commenting on the launch, managing director of Stagecoach Manchester, Elisabeth Tasker, said: “The introduction of contactless technology is further evidence of the transformation that bus travel is currently undergoing.
 Ensuring that our customers are receiving the most efficient and hassle free service is our priority at Stagecoach Manchester and this will allow customers to pay for their tickets more easily than ever before.